-The second level focused on the bridge between local OSHubs and the learners, which were the schools and teachers.
-We wanted to look at the effect OSHub can have on the teachers that were participating, without whom the local networks could not exist.
-The teachers' experiences were evaluated by looking at what OSHub has provided them and their school in terms of resources, professional development, and best practice, with a focus on teachers' views on open schooling and what they believed to be important to learners.
+The second level focused on the bridge between local OSHubs and the learners: the schools and teachers.
+It was essential to gain a deep understanding of the effects an OSHub can have on participating teachers, without whom the local networks would not exist.
+The teachers' experiences with OSHub resources were evaluated.
+We also sought to understand the ways in which these resources, teachers' professional development, and best practices worked together, with a particular focus on the teachers' views on open schooling and the aspects which they felt were most important to improving the experience of learners